rezaafshari74/power-py/README.md

 Plotting Results:

-Various plots to visualize the system behavior.
-To use this code for your power grid simulation, follow these steps:
+Various plots to visualize the system behavior. follow these steps to use this code for your power grid simulation:

-Ensure you have installed the required dependencies mentioned in the Dependencies section.
+you should have installed the required dependencies mentioned in the Dependencies section.

 Configure the grid parameters in the NE_test_parameters.py file.